Body Intelligence

 The movement itself is simple and rhythmic.
 At each point, I gently rub the area in small circles ten times, then follow with ten soft pats before moving on.
 Over time, the practice has become more about tenderness and consistency.
 When I began, my left point two held the most tension, along with points five and six.
 With consistent practice, this pain has eased completely, which has deepened my trust in the body’s capacity to respond to slow, attentive care.

 This course by the Workout Witch truly helped me feel instant relief.
-I return to these practices most evenings or before naps, as they consistently guide my body into a relaxed, restorative state.
+I return to these practices most mornings or before sleep, as they consistently guide my body into a relaxed, restorative state.
 I’ve purchased both her 30-day Hip course and 18-day Jaw course and couldn’t recommend them both more highly.

 Somatic practices have taught me how much the body holds.
 Areas like the hips and jaw often carry tension, protection and unprocessed emotion, especially after prolonged periods of stress or survival.
 These practices also support the vagus nerve, helping the nervous system shift out of fight or flight and into rest and repair.
 Working slowly and gently allows the body to feel safe enough to release, without force.
 There is much power in nurturing, soothing movement.